-If you’re in the process of getting quotes for your project here’s something you need to be very aware of.
+If you’re in the process of getting quotes for your project here’s some information including about home building compensation fund (HBCF) you need to be aware of.

 Well consider this.
 Being a government insurance scheme (just recently private insurers have re-entered the scheme) it’s easy to think the government are looking after home owners, and they are indirectly, but it’s because they have a stake in it.